 Treatment: Established treatment threshold is 25-30 chinch bugs per sq ft.
 A high volume spray (minimum of 50 gal/acre) will be needed to deliver the chemicals into the thatch for control.

-- Mole Cricket: Tawny and southern mole crickets create tunnels and expose the grass roots to desiccation.
+Tawny and southern mole crickets create tunnels and expose the grass roots to desiccation.
 Adult flight occurs in April to June.
-Egg hatch occurs from June to July.
+Egg hatch occurs from June through July.

 Monitoring: Check for tunnels.
-Soap flush (1-2 fl oz lemon scented detergent per gallon water) in areas large numbers of tunnels can capture the mole cricket and determine body sizes.
+Soap flush (1-2 fl oz lemon scented detergent per gallon water) in areas large numbers of tunnels can capture the mole crickets and determine body sizes.

-Treatment: Preventive treatment of young white grubs in May to June using long residual insecticides (such as neonicotinoids) are more effective than curative treatment of larger grubs in July and August (using insecticides such as trichlorfon).
+Treatment: Preventive treatment of young white grubs in May to June using long residual insecticides (such as neonicotinoids and diamides) is more effective than curative treatment of larger grubs in July and August (using organophosphate insecticides).
 Because the grubs live deep underground, the insecticides have to be irrigated in after application.